GuildOfWeavers/AirScript/bin/README.md

     }
 }
 ```
 In this example, two inputs are expected such that for every value of `foo`, one or many values of `bar` are expected (you can say that a relationship between them is "one-to-many").
-This structure also specifies that input `foo` has `rank=0`, while input `bar` has `rank=1`.

 Here is how valid inputs for this loop structure could look like:
 ```
 [
     [1, 2],             // values for foo